News - April 24, 2019

-The Dementia Friendly Alexandria coalition of City of Alexandria agencies, Goodwin House Alexandria and other organizations serving older adults, service providers and local businesses is excited to announce that Alexandria has received official designation from the National Association of Area Agencies on Aging as a Dementia Friendly Community!
+The Dementia Friendly Alexandria coalition of City of Alexandria agencies, Goodwin House Alexandria and other organizations serving older adults, service providers and local businesses is excited to announce that Alexandria has received official designation from the National Association of Area

 To celebrate the designation and spread Dementia awareness, the Alexandria Commission on Aging and Goodwin House Alexandria are co-hosting a community event with Alexandria Mayor Justin Wilson, members of the City Council, and other stakeholders to describe the Dementia Friendly Alexandria initiative.
 The event will take place on Tuesday, July 30, 4:30 – 5:30 p.m. at City Hall, 301 King Street in the Sister Cities Conference Room on the first floor.
 It will be a public event with members of the local media invited.

 According to the World Health Organization (WHO), there are currently around 50 million people living with dementia in the United States, with this number expected to increase to 80 million by 2030 and a staggering 152 million by 2050.
 Dementia is a community issue that must be addressed at a community level.
 A dementia friendly community is informed, safe and respectful of individuals with dementia and their families, provides supportive options cross community sectors and fosters quality of life.
 Every part of the community has a unique role in fostering meaningful access to and engagement in community life for people living with dementia and their family and friend care partners.